-Treatment of algebra and trigonometry topics necessary for further study in Calculus I. Topics include linear and quadratic functions, polynomial and rational functions, exponential and logarithmic functions, trigonometric functions, trigonometric identities, and applications of trigonometric functions to solutions of triangles, arithmetic of complex numbers, and the polar coordinate system.
+Introduction and treatment of the six trigonometric functions and their extensions to the real line.
+Applications to the solution of triangles and graphing of trigonometric functions.
+Proofs of trigonometric identities.
+Introduction to complex numbers, hyperbolic trig functions, and polar coordinates and curves.
+Sequences and series, especially arithmetic and geometrics an introduction to induction proofs and the Binomial Theorem.
 This is a level 3 course.
-Prerequisite: Placement at a level 3 or higher or successful completion of MTH 1351 College Algebra with a grade of 'C' or better.
+Prerequisite: Placement at a level 3 or higher or completion of MTH 1351 College Algebra with a grade of 'C' or better.